fahygao/Scraper_documentation/README.md

-# Scraper_documentation
+# Scraper For Publications
 Here is a documentation about my methodology to create scrapers and current challenges using Python.

 Updated on 06/05/2023

 Motivation: Many publications have their own website to view news online, and send subscribers corresponding emails for the news.
 Generally, the emails come in seconds of delay and may only be separate links to view the full content.
 If creating scrapers that can directly scrape the website under a PROPER refreshing rate, and send a email including new content when the scrapers detect the change, then we can most likely beat the delays and directly view news in a customized way, such as highlighting keywords, etc.

-**Steps to create scrapers**
+## Steps to create scrapers

 1. Investigate the target website on its structure, and what needs to be scraped.
 And what format the content is.

-2. Understand what the refreshing rate should be, and what human interaction should be like if viewing and downloading content from the publications.
+2. Understand what the **refreshing rate** should be (wrong refreshing rate can be marked as abnormal activity and cancelled out your subscription!), and what human interaction should be like if viewing and downloading content from the publications.

 3. Start to code and follow the exact same way as a human interacts with the website.